geo-martino/dbt-contracts/README.md

 - [`has_no_hardcoded_refs`](https://geo-martino.github.io/dbt-contracts/reference/models.html#has-no-hardcoded-refs): Check if models have any hardcoded references to database objects in their queries.
 - [`has_constraints`](https://geo-martino.github.io/dbt-contracts/reference/models.html#has-constraints): Check whether models have an appropriate number of constraints configured in their properties.

-You may also [configure a generator](https://geo-martino.github.io/dbt-contracts/reference/models.html#generators) to automatically and dynamically generate properties files for these models from database objects
+You may also [configure a generator](https://geo-martino.github.io/dbt-contracts/reference/models.html#generator) to automatically and dynamically generate properties files for these models from database objects.

 ### Model Columns